openwrtuser/bash4dnsmasq/README.md

 ==================================================

+Prerequisites:

-Prerequisite: Dnsmasq, wget, sed, mawk must be installed.
+Dnsmasq, wget, sed, mawk must be installed.

 For Debian-like system, use the following command to install them:

 sudo apt-get install dnsmasq wget sed mawk